 This is the best pork loin recipe I have ever enjoyed and it will surely turn you in to a pork loin lover, too!
 Juicy pork combines with a white wine sauce, flavoured with fresh herbs and garlic, for a special and elegant pork dinner.

-- The unique stove-top cooking method produces the most fabulously moist pork loin.
+The unique stove-top cooking method produces the most fabulously moist pork loin.
+It cooks entirely on the stove-top!

-- This pork dinner is always a special meal.
-It’s perfect for date night, special dinners and for company.
+This pork dinner is perfect for date night, special dinners and for company.

 Pork Loin is different from pork tenderloin.
 It is cut from a different part and is a thinner, longer and uneven thickness, tapering out through the length.
 As it is a quick-cooking cut, it doesn’t make a great substitute for recipes like this one, as it will likely overcook.